DafetiteOgaga/custom_commands/README.md

 	* commitdir command - commits all the changes in the current dir
 	* commitall command - just like commitdir but commits all the changes in the working tree instead
    * wcount command - counts the lines, words and chars in files
-   * stash command - saves uncommitted changes in the working tree for the cuurent branch
+   * stash command - saves uncommitted changes in the working tree for the curent branch
 	* viewStash command - displays a list of all stashed changes in all branches and can be applied to the current branch
 	* logit command - displays a detailed log of your commits with their branches